CEPA: Consensus Embedded Perturbation for Agnostic Detection and Inversion of Backdoors: Introduction

 Various types of backdoor defenses have been proposed.
-They can be categorized in different ways, e.g., depending on: {\it when} the defense is enacted (before/during training, post-training, during test/operation time); whether the defense simply detects backdoor poisoning or, beyond this, mitigates/corrects (poisoned training samples, the poisoned model, or the decisions made operationally on backdoor-trigger test samples); and whether the defense is intrinsically {\it agnostic to} or relies on knowledge of (or an assumption about) the backdoor pattern incorporation mechanism -- the latter are often referred to as ``inversion" or ``reverse-engineering'' defenses.
-Post-training and test-time defenses typically do not rely on access to the training set, but may leverage a small, clean (correctly labeled, unpoisoned) dataset (which is sufficient for achieving accurate backdoor detection, but which is wholly too small to be used for retraining an accurate DNN from scratch).
+They can be categorized in different ways, e.g., depending on: {\it when} the defense is enacted (before/during training, post-training, during test/operation time); whether the defense simply detects backdoor poisoning or, beyond this, mitigates/corrects (poisoned training samples, the poisoned model, or the decisions made operationally on backdoor-trigger test samples); and whether the defense is intrinsically {\it agnostic to} or relies on knowledge of or an assumption about the backdoor pattern incorporation mechanism -- the latter are often referred to as ``inversion" or ``reverse-engineering" defenses.
+Post-training and test-time defenses typically do not rely on access to the training set, but may leverage a small, clean (correctly labeled, unpoisoned) dataset (which is sufficient for supporting accurate backdoor detection, but which is wholly too small to be used for retraining an accurate DNN from scratch).
 The post-training scenario is important because in practice the defender may not have access to the data set that was used to train the classifier/model.
-For example, the model may have been purchased by an entity (e.g. a company or government), without any ``data rights'' allowing access to the training set.
+For example, the model may have been purchased by an entity (e.g., a company or government), without any ``data rights'' allowing access to the training set that was used.
+Moreover, if the model was built long ago (a legacy system), the training set may be lost or inaccessible.

-\cite{SS,AC} attempt to cleanse the training set.
-Fine-Pruning \cite{KLiu18} and I-BAU \cite{I-BAU} are both post-training mitigation approaches that refine the (presumed poisoned) model.
+E.g., \cite{SS,AC} attempt to cleanse the training set, while Fine-Pruning \cite{KLiu18} and I-BAU \cite{I-BAU} are both post-training mitigation approaches that refine the presumed poisoned model.
 These four methods are agnostic to the manner of backdoor incorporation.
-Neural Cleanse (NC) \cite{NC} is a post-training, reverse-engineering based detector that assumes the backdoor pattern is localized (e.g., occupying a small portion of an image) and was incorporated into a sample via a ``blending'' operation (with patch-replacement a special case of blending). \cite{NC} also proposed a method to mitigate the poisoned model, informed by the reverse-engineered (estimated) backdoor trigger.
+Neural Cleanse (NC) \cite{NC} is a post-training, reverse-engineering detector that assumes the backdoor pattern is incorporated via a ``blending'' operation (with patch-replacement a special case of blending). \cite{NC} also proposed a method to mitigate the poisoned model, informed by the reverse-engineered backdoor trigger.
+Related work is further discussed in the Appendix Section \ref{sec:prior}.